|

 Providing you aren't taking someone else's trademark or

-otherwise infringing on their legal rights, You, the applicant, become the owner of the
+otherwise infringing on their legal rights, You, the registrant, become the owner of the

 domain name.
 Our company acts as a service agency only and has no interests in or claims